 Oh!
 I haven’t spoken yet about the distaff.
 Distaves are sticks to hold your fiber while you spin.

 Distaves have varied over time and culture.
-Some are held in the hand, some are tucked under the arm or into your belt, and some require sitting down.
+Some are held in the hand, like in ancient Greece and Rome.
+Some are tucked under the arm or into your belt, like in medieval Europe, and some require sitting down.

 As I was saying, there are other styles as well.
 The dealgan, from medieval Scotland, is pretty cool.
 I haven’t had the chance to try one yet.